 Why is There a Recall on These Vehicles?

-These side-impact airbags are designed to deploy during crashes to prevent occupants from being ejected through side windows.
+The recall stems from a manufacturing defect in the curtain airbags supplied by Autoliv ASP, Inc. These side-impact airbags are designed to deploy during crashes to prevent occupants from being ejected through side windows.
+However, the defective airbags may not maintain proper pressure during deployment, failing to meet federal safety standards.

 Federal Motor Vehicle Safety Standard (FMVSS) 226 requires that curtain airbags prevent a test headform from displacing more than 100 millimeters beyond a specific point during impact testing.
+The suspect airbags may allow displacement beyond this safety threshold, creating a serious risk of occupant ejection.

+The timeline of events leading to this recall began in April 2023 when Transport Canada notified Chrysler that compliance testing was taking place.
+By November 2023, Canadian regulators found a potential noncompliance issue during testing of a 2023 Chrysler Pacifica.
 After extensive investigation and testing through 2024 and early 2025, Chrysler determined that a supplier manufacturing issue existed in certain curtain airbags produced between May 2022 and November 2024.

-Chrysler reported that the recalled Voyagers were manufactured between May 17, 2022 and Nov 3, 2024.
-The affected Pacificas were manufactured between May 10, 2022 and Nov 3, 2024.
+Of the 250,651 vehicles recalled, 40,983 are 2022–2025 Chrysler Voyagers and 209,668 are 2022–2025 Chrysler Pacificas.
+The recalled Voyagers were manufactured between May 17, 2022, and November 3, 2024.
+The affected Pacificas were manufactured between May 10, 2022, and November 3, 2024.

 How Do I Know If My Chrysler Pacifica or Voyager is Affected?

-Since the potential airbag issue has no early warning signs, you may want to look up your Vehicle Identification Number (VIN) on Chrysler’s website or contact your local Chrysler dealership for assistance.
+Unlike many vehicle defects, this particular airbag issue has no symptoms or warning signs that drivers can detect before the airbag deploys.
+Since there are no early warning signs, you should look up your Vehicle Identification Number (VIN) on Chrysler’s website or contact your local Chrysler dealership for assistance.

 Is There a Fix for the Curtain Airbag Issue?

+Chrysler is providing free repairs for owners affected by the curtain airbag recall.
 The company will replace defective curtain airbags with properly functioning units that meet federal safety standards.
+Depending on your specific vehicle, you may receive replacement of one or both curtain airbags.

-Chrysler dealers have been notified of the recall since 6/24/2025 and are prepared to perform the necessary repairs.
+Chrysler began notifying owners of affected vehicles via mail starting June 30, 2025.
+All repairs will be performed at no cost to vehicle owners, including parts and labor.
+Chrysler dealers have been notified of the recall since June 24, 2025, and are prepared to perform the necessary repairs.

 Steps for Affected Pacifica and Voyager Owners

-- Contact Your Chrysler Dealer – Reach out to a Chrysler dealership near you to see if your specific vehicle is part of the recall.
+- Contact Your Chrysler Dealer: Reach out to a Chrysler dealership near you to see if your specific vehicle is part of the recall.
 If so, you can schedule an appointment with them.

-- Wait for Official Notification – Chrysler began notifying owners in late June 2025.
+- Wait for Official Notification: Chrysler began notifying owners in late June 2025.

-- Consult with a Lemon Law Attorney – A lemon law attorney can evaluate your situation and help you get a buyback or a refund.
+- Consult with a Lemon Law Attorney: A lemon law attorney can evaluate your situation and help you get a buyback or a refund.

 If you have already paid for curtain airbag repairs related to this issue, you may be eligible for reimbursement under Chrysler’s reimbursement plan.